phamous2day/phamous2day.github.io/README.md

 # My Developer Portfolio

 A showcase of sample projects/assignments I've done while attending code-school, DigitalCrafts.
-I leveraged my frontend skills to create the portfolio which consists of: HTML5, CSS3, Bootstrap, JavaScript, Modals, font-awesome icons, etc.
+Components leveraged to create the portfolio include: HTML5, CSS3, Bootstrap, JavaScript, modals, font-awesome icons, etc.

 ### Content

-What are some elements you can expect to see:
+You can expect to see:

 ```
 * Summary